Backwards compatibility promise

 kubicorn decides to release a new major version we will include documentation that explains all backwards compatibility breaks.

-The documentation wil also provider recommended ways to upgrade your environment to the new version of
+The documentation will also provide recommended ways to upgrade your environment to the new version of

 Major updates don’t have backwards compatibility by default.

 A major release can be released without breaking backwards compatibility.

 Releases can contain experimental features.
 These experimental features are excluded from the backwards compatibility promise.
 These features will be marked as such to prevent confusion.
 Experimental features will not invalidate the backwards compatibility promise of existing features.